json-schema-faker/json-schema-faker/README.md

 [![Inline docs](http://inch-ci.org/github/json-schema-faker/json-schema-faker.svg?branch=master)](http://inch-ci.org/github/json-schema-faker/json-schema-faker)
 [![Typedoc](https://img.shields.io/badge/typedoc-provided-blue.svg)](http://json-schema-faker.github.io/json-schema-faker/)

-Use [JSON Schema](http://json-schema.org/) along with fake generators to provide consistent and meaningful fake data for your system.
+Use [JSON Schema](http://json-schema.org/draft-04/) along with fake generators to provide consistent and meaningful fake data for your system.

 We are looking for **contributors**!
 If you wanna help us make `jsf` more awesome, simply write us so!

+## Join us!

+We've recently setup a [gitter room](https://gitter.im/json-schema-faker) for this project, if you want contribute, talk about specific issues from the library, or you need help on json-schema topics just reach us!

 ## What's new?